HISTORY & DESCRIPTION:

 Anchor and chain.

 Classic Yacht Brokerage have known MADAM ELISABETH for over twenty years.
 She is a rare survivor of a bygone era of motor-cruising and has a very stylish shaped hull with pronounced tumblehome aft and distinct flared bows.
 Definitely a classic to be cherished for the future and well worth the time and investment to fully return to her pre-war appearance.
 Currently in full commission.
-Sensibly priced.
+Sensibly priced with offers considered for a quick sale Spring 2019.

 VIEWING: Through CLASSIC YACHT BROKERAGE – 01905-356482